The Grass Sessions

 Elsewhere Allan talks about resilience and being firm with one's principles even in the face of adversity.

 For me making music is about absorbing what is in my surroundings and giving a musical face to what I discover.
 What would grass sound like if it could sing?
-If the wind, blowing amongst its blades, were to find a tone… and then another one… forming a chord….
+If the wind, blowing amongst its blades were to find a tone… and then another one… forming a chord….
 Would the sound reach our ears if we were there to listen?
 Would it harmonise with the cello like the birds sometimes do when luscious musical sound is pouring out into the airwaves?

 There is a lot that Allan Savory has to offer — he is a busy man and that his method of regeneration would inspire someone to sing his praises with instrumental music, would probably surprise him.
 But his vision is worth celebrating.
 With its practical tools of holistic management, it offers hope to a world obsessed with technological solutions.
 Some products produced by Savory’s regenerative agriculture are creating a new way to signal alignment with his movement: you can buy shoes made of leather produced by regenerative agriculture.
 The same for meat and for clothing produced from regenerative fibres.